 However, once ovulation has taken place, the texture of this discharge changes.
 "Once a woman ovulates, the mucus then changes to become thick and blobby.
 Because pregnancy may have taken place, the mucus changes into a thick 'plug' which seals the cervix and stops bacterial contamination during early pregnancy," explains Eskander.

 Before your period

-Many women experience a brownish tinge to their discharge 2-3 days before their period starts.
+Many women experience brown discharge 2-3 days before their period starts.

 "Just before women have a period, they may get a brownish discharge.
 This is because the disintegration of the lining of the womb happens actually 2-3 days before you see it, meaning discharge may be tinged with a little blood," continues Eskander.

 After the menopause